Meril99/SPARQLProject/ReadMe.md

 1. Open Sparklis in your browser at http://www.irisa.fr/LIS/ferre/sparklis/.

 At the top of the Sparklis interface, you will see a text box labeled "SPARQL endpoint."
-Replace the default URL in that box with your local Fuseki endpoint URL for the "tdb3" dataset:
+Replace the default URL in that box with your local Fuseki endpoint URL for the "name of your dataset" dataset:

 	http://localhost:3030/"name of your database"/sparql